Zalewa/voyandz/SPECS.md

 Feeds are uniquely identified by their names.
 There can't be more than one feed with the same name.

-Feeds can be defined as:

-* A path to a file (including a named pipe).
-* A command that outputs the feed to stdout.
+Feeds can be defined as a command that outputs the feed to stdout.

 Feeds should be configurable as:

 * Continuous - in this mode the feed will be always active, draining resources even if there's no one using it.
 This mode is useful when the input source doesn't handle disconnections or subsequent reconnections very well.
+Feed in 'continous' mode doesn't start until it's needed for the first time.

+* Autostart - like the 'continuous' mode, but doesn't wait on first use.
+Starts with voyandz.

 * On-demand - in this mode the feed will only be activated when at least one connection to a stream configured to use this feed